Scotland national rugby league team: Four Nations

+IRL Rankings

+Other Scottish teams

-The Scotland A national rugby league team nicknamed the Bravehearts is made up of amateur players, who either play in the Rugby League Conference the BUCS university league or the Scottish domestic competition.
+The Scotland A national rugby league team is made up of amateur players, who either play in the Rugby League Conference the BUCS university league or the Scottish domestic competition.
 Napier University has also played a huge part in the team, with many Napier students having played in the side over the years.
-The team regularly compete against England, Wales and Ireland, playing them annually in the Skanska Amateur Four Nations.
+The team regularly compete against England, Wales and Ireland, playing them annually in the Rugby League Amateur Four Nations.
 Since the creation of this tournament, in 2002, Scotland have won it just once in 2010.
 In 2003 Scotland embarked on a mini tour of Europe playing in Netherlands, Italy and Serbia, helping expand rugby league in those country by playing domestic and national sides.
 Former player and winner in 2010 Mike Wallace currently coaches the side.

-They also support a whole host of development teams: